Chris Carson, Shaquill Griffin, Ethan Pocic all cleared to return for Seahawks

 The Seahawks will be without starting right tackle Brandon Shell for Monday night’s game against the Eagles in Philadelphia.

-But for the first time in more than a month they will have tailback Chris Carson and cornerback Shaquill Griffin, and for the first time in two weeks they will also have center Ethan Pocic.
+But for the first time in more than a month they will have tailback Chris Carson and cornerback Shaquill Griffin, and for the first time in two weeks they will have center Ethan Pocic.

-Carson (foot) and Griffin (hamstring) have each been out since an Oct.
+Carson (foot) and Griffin (hamstring) have been out since the Oct.
 25 game against the Cardinals in Arizona but were not listed on the injury report for Monday’s game and are good to go.
 Pocic has missed the last two games with a concussion but was also not listed on the report and is good to go.

 Coach Pete Carroll confirmed that Cedric Ogbuehi will step in for Shell at right tackle.
-But the return of Pocic means Seattle will have the rest of its usual starting offensive line intact.
+But the return of Pocic means the Seahawks will have the rest of its starting offensive line intact.

-The return of Carson also means the Seahawks will be back to relatively full strength at running back.
+The return of Carson means the Seahawks will be back to nearly full strength at running back.
 Shell and backup running back Travis Homer (wrist/thumb/knee) were the only two Seahawks ruled out for the game.

-But with Carson back and Carlos Hyde having returned last week, Seattle again has its regular starting 1-2 punch at running back, with rookie DeeJay Dallas expected to take over Homer’s role as the third-down/two-minute back.
+But with Carson back and Carlos Hyde returning last week, the Seahawks again has their regular starting 1-2 punch at running back, with rookie DeeJay Dallas expected to take over Homer’s role as the third-down/two-minute back.

 Carroll indicated Carson won’t have any limitations against the Eagles.

 “He looks really good to me,” Carroll said.
 “He looks explosive and in great shape.
 He’s got fresh legs, you can feel it, change direction all that stuff.
-So he’s really raring to go, yeah he’s full go.”
+So he’s really raring to go.
+Yeah, he’s full go.”

 Griffin appears set to return to the starting left cornerback spot with Tre Flowers on the right side (D.J.
 Reed, who started the last two games there in Griffin’s absence is listed as questionable with a foot injury).